-- A shorter more intense course that reflects participants’ need for a program that bolsters their own experience and skill set
+- A condensed course that reflects participants’ need for a program that bolsters their own experience and skill set

 - Increased focus on practicing skills in the field vs in the classroom